 Here are some of the most obvious:

-Yet if you are equipping a new manufacturing plant today, it will be almost entirely obsolete by 2020, when 5G kicks in.
+Yet if you are equipping a new manufacturing plant today, it will be almost entirely obsolete within 2 years, when 5G really kicks in.
 5G offers the bandwidth and low latency that makes full and safe automation possible.
 Only the best and most expensive is easily upgradeable.
 The speed at which technologies in the IoT and IIoT space are changing is breathtaking.

 While some companies bet on growing human organs in animals, others bet on stem cells and 3d printing.
 And then we have artificial organs.
 Very likely not all of these will win the day.